RistoKuy/basic_slot_machine/README.md

 - **Purpose**: Helps struggling players get back in the game without making it too easy

 #### 👑 **Privilege Status** - High Risk, High Reward
-You're on a winning streak, but the house wants its cut - and it gets greedier!
+You're rich, so the house wants its cut - and it gets greedier!

-- **Activates**: Win 3 times in a row AND have more than 1000 credits
+- **Activates**: When credits reach 1000 or more
 - **Benefits**:
   - Every 50 credits you bet increases jackpot chance by +1% (capped at +30%)
   - Every 50 credits you bet increases two-match chance by +5% (capped at +60%)